Azure OpenAI

 Extended thinking

-Supported levels: low, medium, high (requires a reasoning-capable deployment).
+Supported modes: off, low, medium, high, adaptive (requires a reasoning-capable deployment).